Guides

 (RTX 40 GPUs)

-Full (DLSS to Performance)Medium (DLSS to Balanced)Off
+Full (DLSS to Performance)Off

 Upscaling